DamonZhao-sfu/RecoverableCompression/README.md

 # Recoverable Compression: A Multimodal Vision Token Recovery Mechanism Guided by Text Information
-The code of  "Recoverable-Compression: A Multimodal Vision Token Recovery Mechanism Guided by Text Information"

 ## This work has been accepted by AAAI2025🎉🎉🎉🎉🎉🎉